 In the context of the further simplification of the legal structure of Ageas, the merger between ageas N.V. (acquired company) and ageas SA/NV (acquiring company) was decided upon at the Extraordinary General Meetings of Shareholders held in Utrecht on 28th June 2012 and in Brussels on 29th June 2012.
 At the same time, the “twinned share” principle (a "Unit" consisting of one ageas SA/NV share and one ageas N.V. share) was withdrawn.
 As a consequence whenever Ageas pays a dividend, this will now always be a Belgian dividend, and in principle a Belgian withholding tax of 30% is due on the gross dividend.

-Belgium entered into tax treaties with a large number of countries which may allow for the reduction of the withholding tax on dividends for residents of those countries, subject to certain conditions, such as the size of the participation and the fulfilment of specific identification formalities.
-Shareholders should consult their own tax advisor as soon as possible to determine whether they are eligible for a reduction in the withholding tax on the payment or granting of dividends, as well as to learn more about the procedural requirements for obtaining a reduction in withholding tax at the payment of dividends, or to apply for a refund.
+Belgium entered into tax treaties with a large number of countries which may allow for the reduction of or an exemption from the withholding tax on dividends for residents of those countries, subject to certain conditions, such as the size of the participation and/or the fulfilment of specific identification formalities.
+In addition, Belgian domestic tax law also provides for a number of exemptions from withholding tax on dividends, again subject to certain conditions and formalities.